dalmolingroup/intro-single-cell/README.md

 # Single-cell RNA-seq introduction course

 This course covers the basics of single-cell RNA-seq analysis.
-This material was meant to be continuously improved by the students from the Dalmolin Systems Biology Group.
+This material was meant to be continuously improved by the Dalmolin Systems Biology Group students.

 This book is based on the following references: